 - The Best Ways You and Your Loved Ones Can Support You with Small Children and Fibromyalgia

-This is the result of four years of research and personal experience from two pregnancies, labours and first years.
+This is the result of five years of research and personal experience from two pregnancies, labours and first years.
 I also include the results of a small, informal survey that I conducted.

 This is a time in your life where you need information and you need it concisely.
 My book provides this.

-For more reading you can see my Fibro Mama Pregnancy Diaries page, you can read my journals from my second pregnancy in 2016.
-This is the weekly diary of my experience.
+For more reading you can see my Pregnancy Resources page, you can read my journals from my second pregnancy in 2016.

 Could you do me a favour?
 After you have read it, could you please leave a review on Amazon or Goodreads so that other parents fighting Fibromyalgia and pregnancy, or considering pregnancy with Fibromyalgia, might find some information to help them?

 What are people reading Pregnancy and Fibromyalgia saying?